BUILD AND CONFIGURATION REVIEWS

 What is a Build and Configuration review?

-A server with lack of hardening or misconfiguration issues could provide an easy route to a complete network compromise or unauthorised access to sensitive data.
+A server with a lack of hardening or misconfiguration issues could provide a point on an easy route in developing network compromise or unauthorised access to sensitive details.

 Why do you need security hardening ?